eblume/mole/README.md

 For the most part, this repository is only intended to be directly helpful to myself, but sometimes I build things with mole that wind up being useful to other people.

-**mole changes rapidly with no warning and is not (yet) a candidate for stabile deployment.** Use at your own risk.
+**mole changes rapidly with no warning and is not (yet) a candidate for stable deployment.** Use at your own risk.

 How to Install